thebigbluebox/Cardboard-Wars-Featuring-Tai-Fighters/README.md

 + Destroying Tai fighters will increase your score by 1
 + Every 10 points, the level will increase.
 At each level increase, a harder type of enemy AI will be spawnable.
 Each AI type has its own distinct color.
 + Using stereographic display and Google Cardboard to show the game, and using the Moga Pro gamepad to control the game

+Required Library
+---
+glut.h

+Starting the Program
+---
+This is a Visual Studio 2013 solution.
+An exe is in the debug folder.